-Since March 2020 the Concern Debates programme has been facilitated online.
-Schools debate over an online platform, upload their video to the Concern website and a volunteer adjudicator is assigned to watch the debate remotely.
+The majority of the Concern Debates programme is now facilitated online.
+Schools debate over an online platform, upload their video to the debates platform (Awards Force) and a volunteer adjudicator is assigned to watch the debate remotely.
 Permission from parents/guardians is sought for the online Concern Debates programme.